 Keep reading our AutoFinder review for pros and cons of this car shopping site.

 AutoFinder's main focus is catering the car buying and selling process to today's consumer.
-Their position is that today's consumer (i.e. millennials) is different than those of decades past.
-The difference is that now the consumer is most concerned with the bottom line best price—uninterested in showing up at the dealer to negotiate pricing.
+Their position is that today's consumers (i.e. millennials) are different than those of decades past.
+The difference is that now the consumer is most concerned with the bottom-line best price—uninterested in showing up at the dealer to negotiate pricing.

 An honorable mention is AutoFinder's expansive network of thousands of car dealers across the United States to connect car shoppers with.
 AutoFinder.com allows you to search locally for all makes and models in your local area offered by dealerships.
 You can get a free new car price quote instantly from a number of different auto insurance companies.

 Autofinder.com offers a free car buying guide to assist you through the process.
 There are also plenty of articles on car ownership and maintenance.
 When searching for a used vehicle, you can narrow your search through a number of different options.
 These options include things such as body type, mileage, color, and fuel type.
 You can instantly see the CARFAX vehicle history report on each vehicle.
 You can also browse by images as well.

 The local search radius extends up to 250 miles of where you live.
 You will instantly receive the contact information of the dealers who are offering the vehicle.
 You can call them for more information, request they call you, or stop by the dealer's location for a test drive.

 Car descriptions listed on this automotive shopping website list the performance and mechanical specs and the fuel economy ratings for city and highway driving for each vehicle.
 You can filter the number of results you want to see and sort the available listings by best match, price, distance, mileage, and year of the vehicle.